 Faith.
-People often rely on faith in difficult times throughout their life.
+People often rely on faith in difficult times throughout their lives.
 Sometimes people cover some other things with faith.
 Sometimes they throw themselves into faith because there is nothing else left.
 Sometimes faith substitutes hope and love.
 People are attracted to faith for different reasons.
 Talking about faith is guaranteed to drive a fierce debate.
-Therefore, I will not talk about it, instead I will tell you about Ivolginsky Datsan in Buryatia, a citadel of Buddhism in Russia.
+Therefore, I will not talk about it; instead, I will tell you about Ivolginsky Datsan in Buryatia, a citadel of Buddhism in Russia.

 The datsan itself is a bright and positive place, which is located near the post-Soviet dull city of Ulan-Ude in Verkhnyaya Ivolga village.
-At the opposite side of the entrance there is a market with a big choice of religious goods, as well as socks made of camel wool.
+On the opposite side of the entrance, there is a market with a big choice of religious goods, as well as socks made of camel wool.

-For the imperishable body a special Etigel Khambin Temple was built in the Ivolginsky datsan.
-For an admission of 250 rubles you can bow down to the "sleeping monk".
-In 2002, the former lama was brought to the datsan in the same cedar box, in which he was buried for many years.
-Well, I have to say, the imperishable body looks more like a wax figure with closed eyes sitting in a lotus position in a Buddhist gown, than a mummy.
-Buddhists believe that the lama was able to achieve "Comprehension of the Void” state - the Great reality of all events.
+For the imperishable body, a special Etigel Khambin Temple was built in the Ivolginsky datsan.
+For an admission fee of 350 rubles you can bow down to the "sleeping monk".
+In 2002, the former lama was brought to the datsan in the same cedar box in which he was buried for many years.
+Well, I have to say, the imperishable body looks more like a wax figure with closed eyes sitting in a lotus position in a Buddhist gown than a mummy.
+Buddhists believe that the lama was able to achieve “Comprehension of the Void” state — the Great Reality of all events.
 While scientists carefully admit only the usual posthumous chemical processes that led to mummification.
-Buddhists are glad to see Itigelov’s participation in religious holidays, they say that the body temperature of the lama rises up to 34 ° C on such days.
+Buddhists are glad to see Itigelov’s participation in religious holidays, they say that the body temperature of the lama rises up to 34°C on such days.
 The Dalai Lama, however, refused to comment on this during his visit to the Ivolginsky datsan.
 Well, people can believe whatever they want.
 If it makes them happy, why not.

-At the entrance to the temple, the monks advise to look at the lama to ask for something, and if the great teacher Itigelov suddenly opens his eyes, blinks or even gives a sign - prayers will be heard.
-I am thinking, what would I really like to have in the near future - peace, stability?
-Thoughts are mixing in my mind, I cannot focus on the question, because of my own curiosity.
+At the entrance to the temple, the monks advise visitors to look at the lama to ask for something, and if the great teacher Itigelov suddenly opens his eyes, blinks or even gives a sign — prayers will be heard.
+I am thinking: what would I really like to have in the near future— peace, stability?
+Thoughts are mixing in my mind, I cannot focus on the question, because of my curiosity.
 I try to catch sight of the smallest details of the old man in a glass cube, and, of course, I assure myself that he blinked at me.
 I move back towards the exit and then, for some reason, wave goodbye to the lama.
-At the exit they give me a wall calendar with a picture of the deceased lama, as a sign of blessing.
+At the exit, they give me a wall calendar with a picture of the deceased lama, as a sign of blessing.

-We have somehow gotten used to the relics in caskets, that have toured around the world for a long time.
-But to inspect the monk’s imperishable body covered with glass is quite strange for any religion.
-But the flow of visitors to “Khambin Khuree” - “the cloister of the Wheel of the doctrine, giving happiness and full of joy” (the official name of the datsan) never dries out.
-Not only Buddhists from Buryatia or neighbouring Mongolia come here, but many idle tourists of any other religion, who visit Lake Baikal..
+We have somehow gotten used to the relics in caskets that have toured around the world for a long time.
+But to inspect the monk’s imperishable body covered by glass is quite strange for any religion.
+Yet the flow of visitors to “Khambin Khuree” — “the cloister of the Wheel of the doctrine, giving happiness and full of joy” (the official name of the datsan) never dries out.
+Not only Buddhists from Buryatia or neighbouring Mongolia come here, but many idle tourists of any other religion, who visit Lake Baikal.

-You are allowed to visit most of the temples in datsan, and even join the services - khurals in Tsogchen-dugan - in the main cathedral.
+You are allowed to visit most of the temples in the datsan, and нou can also join khurals in Tsogchen-dugan, the main cathedral of the datsan.
+A new Tsogchen-dugan was opened here in 2024.
 There you can listen to monks reading mantras.
 After the service, you can even talk to one of the lamas about the Buddhist Traditional Sangha of Russia or look at the murals on the walls.
-The pictures give some short information about the symbols, for example: a snake is evil, a pig is cad and a rooster (surprisingly) symbolises passion.
-And all of them are kind of sins, that we need to get rid of.
+The pictures give some short information about the symbols, for example: a snake is evil, a pig is ignorance and a rooster (surprisingly) symbolises passion.
+And all of them are kind of sins that we need to get rid of.

-The monks are quite hospitable, many temples are open, but guests are asked to respect the rules while visiting the holy cloisters: do not take videos, do not make noise, leave the sanctuary with your back forward.
-You can also come here with some request - in the windows of wooden houses you can often see what can you ask for, for example: make an astrological horoscope or cure a disease.
+The monks are quite hospitable, many temples are open, but guests are asked to respect the rules while visiting the holy cloisters: do not take video, do not make noise, leave the sanctuary with your back forward.
+You can also come here with a request — in the windows of wooden houses you can often see what you can ask for, for example: make an astrological horoscope or cure a disease.

-A couple of hours are more than enough time to inspect the Ivolginsky monastery.
+A couple of hours is more than enough time to inspect the Ivolginsky monastery.
 I revolve the prayer drum and head to the exit.
-At the gate I am stopped by the seller again and he warns me: it’s bad luck to leave the monastery empty-handed.
-I ask, is there something made in datsan?
+At the gate, I am stopped by the seller again and he warns me: it’s bad luck to leave the monastery empty-handed.
+I ask: is there something made in datsan?
 Well, he gives me a matchbox with juniper incense and an amulet for good luck.
-Well, I took it, just in case… But we all know, there are no fortuities in Buddhism.
+Well, I took it, just in case… But we all know, there are no coincidences in Buddhism.

-The cost of a tour of datsan is 350 rubles.
-You can order it at the Visitor Center.
-Tickets for visiting the Khambo Lama Itigelov you can buy in Tsogchen-dugan.
+The cost of a guided tour is 500 rubles per person.
+For groups of 19 people or more, the price is 350 rubles per person.
+Tours can be booked at the Visitor Center.
+You can buy tivckets for visiting the Khambo Lama Itigelov in Tsogchen-dugan.

 Also read about Baikal: